62firelight/ArcBuddy-349/README.md

 There are two different options to interact with the application.

-The first option is mainly for other developers familiar with Angular and Node.js, so that they can develop for the repository and test any contributions at will.

-The second option is mainly for users who want to use the deployed version of Arc Buddy without needing to install Node.js and the Angular CLI.
-However, this is only possible if the EC2 instance running Arc Buddy is active (**still active** at the time of writing).
+The first option is mainly for users who want to use the deployed version of Arc Buddy without needing to install Node.js and the Angular CLI.
+However, this is only possible if the EC2 instance running Arc Buddy is active.

+The second option is mainly for other developers familiar with Angular and Node.js, so that they can develop for the repository and test any contributions at will.

+### For users
+The EC2 instance running Arc Buddy is still active at the time of writing.

+Users can simply navigate to http://ec2-34-239-110-136.compute-1.amazonaws.com/ on a web browser and use the application there.

 ### For developers
 These instructions assume some familiarity with command line interfaces (CLIs).
 You should also have created a [Bungie.net account](https://www.bungie.net/) and an [AWS account.](https://aws.amazon.com/)